 Something I’ve always found fascinating, as a Christian with an interest in story, is how so many mythologies have points in which they reflect the truth of how the world was made, how it flooded, and even sometimes how it was saved and how it will end.
 When something is true, it is impossible to completely obscure that truth.
-Which is why I think it’s important for authors to lay out the groundwork for their fictional worlds fairly early on; what is true of your world will shine through in many different areas.
-Continue reading “Laying the Foundations of Your World”
+Which is why I think it’s important for authors to lay out the groundwork for their fictional worlds fairly early on; the foundational truth of your world will shine through in many different areas.
+Continue reading “Deciding the Foundational Truth of Your World”

 My brain decided to flip-flop Monday and Tuesday this week, so… this is late.
 Because yesterday didn’t feel like Tuesday (and apparently I didn’t consult my calendar yesterday).
 But here we are with a new writing post.

 Authors tend to fall into approximately four camps when it comes to description in early drafts.
 1) Too little description; everything is dialogue or action.
 2) Too much description; we’re overwhelmed by the detail of every blade of grass.
 3) There’s the right amount of description… but it just sits there and looks pretty.
-4) The magical people who can actually write fantastic description on pretty much the first try (believe it or not, I know people who fall into this category).
+4) The magical people who can actually write fantastically vivid descriptions on pretty much the first try (believe it or not, I know people who fall into this category).
 I usually fall somewhere between too little description and flat description… which is really frustrating since I know the principles for description and when I’m editing description is one of my strong points.
 But what are those principles?
-Continue reading “5 Tips for Writing Strong Description”
+Continue reading “5 Tips for Writing Vivid Descriptions”

 A couple of weeks ago I discussed different categories of books written by Christians, and last week I laid out some reasons Christian fiction is important.
-In this post, I want to provide some encouragement and maybe even a little bit of challenge to those of you who are also Christian authors, regardless of what category you write.
-Continue reading “Encouragement & Challenge for the Christian Author”
+In this post, I want to provide some inspiration and motivation and maybe even a little bit of challenge to those of you who are also Christian authors, regardless of what category you write.
+Continue reading “Inspiration and Motivation for the Christian Author”